The Essential Metrics Checklist for A Mobile App

 #16 Customer Lifetime Value (LTV)

+This is the primary metric used to calculate the financial value of the app and the worth of each app user.
 LTV or customer lifetime value helps the developers calculate user value.
-This is the total revenue that you make from a user before they stop using your app.
-Cost per acquisition metric needs to be taken into account while calculating the LTV.
+This is the total money that is generated by a user in the entire period that they were using the app.
+Cost per acquisition metric needs to be considered while calculating the LTV.
 Remember that the user might take a lot longer to spend the kind of money on your app, that you spent in acquiring them.
 This metric will help you determine the time you need to retain a customer for, in order to draw out some measurable profit from them.

 This category includes metrics that you might need to determine the speed and stability of your app.
 Here you can look at the app crashes, the speed of your app, network errors that might crop up, app load times, and any other such factors that might make the app perform poorly.